cri-o/cri-o/contrib/test/integration/README.md

  - `e2e`: build CRI-O from source and run Kubernetes end-to-end tests.
  - `node-e2e`: build CRI-O from source and run Kubernetes 'node' end-to-end tests.
  - `integration`: build CRI-O from source and run the local integration suite.
+-  `userns`: Same as `integration`, except with usernamespaces enabled.

 The playbooks assume the following things about your system: